druid-io/druid-io.github.io/druid-powered.md

 Sugo is a company that focus on realtime multi-dimension analytics and mining on big data.
 We build our platform based on Druid, and developed our own extensions to make it more powerful.

+## Tencent

+Tencent SCRM product use Druid for custumer behavior analysis.

 ## Time Warner Cable

 TWC uses Druid for exploratory analytics.